zulip/zulip/docs/subsystems/pointer.md

 ### Unnarrow: previous sequence

-When you unnarrow using e.g. the escape key, you will automatically be taken to the same message that was selected in the All messages view before you narrowed, unless in the narrow you read new messages, in which case you will be jumped forward to the first unread and non-muted
+When you unnarrow using e.g. the `a`  key, you will automatically be taken to the same message that was selected in the All messages view before you narrowed, unless in the narrow you read new messages, in which case you will be jumped forward to the first unread and non-muted